 Your choice is 100% Lausanne if …

-- Your little ones are already preparing for the best schools
+- Your little ones are already prepped and ready for the best schools

 - You like to be busy during the week and very busy on weekends

-- On Saturdays, everyone’s in a suit (ski or Neoprene)
+- On Saturdays, everyone wears a suit (ski or Neoprene)

 Voir cette page en Français